Polarized Sunglasses for Fishing

 The frame is contoured so that it sits snuggly on the head.
 It is rather chunky, but the large size only improves the fit of the sunglasses.
 Additionally, the larger lens size provides more coverage and protection.

-Suncloud Warrant Polarized Sunglasses
+3. Suncloud Milestone Polarized Sunglasses

 The polarized lenses are made from polycarbonate, keeping the weight down while still being durable enough to withstand some wear and tear.
 The lenses are also quite large.
 They fully cover the eye and have very little light leakage.